AnDsergey13/SpeechRecognizer/README.md

 ```

 #### Working with the utility
-1. Closing the utility.
+- Closing the utility.
-1.1 `Ctrl + C` - when launched in terminal
+	- `Ctrl + C` - when launched in terminal
-1.2 Or manually kill the process in the task manager.
+	- Or manually kill the process in the task manager.
 Because it runs in an endless loop
-2. Starting Voice Recognition `Alt + R` (sound plays when starting)
+- Starting voice recognition `Alt + R` (sound plays when starting)
-3. Stop voice recognition `Ctrl + V` (sound plays when stopped)
+- Stop voice recognition `Ctrl + V` (sound plays when stopped)

-- If you do not speak for a long time, a reminder sound will be played that the utility is working in voice recognition mode.
++ If you do not speak for a long time, a reminder sound will be played that the utility is working in voice recognition mode.
-- To restart voice recognition, you need to press `Alt + R`
++ To restart voice recognition, you need to press `Alt + R`